ettore9x9/ros-sr/README.md

 The waiting time can be tuned through the `test/random_motion_time` parameter detailed below.
 Each time a `via_point` is reached, a `feedback` is provided.
 When the last `via_point` is reached, the action service provides a result by propagating the current robot position.

+This is an example of the `controller` node terminal, printing each time a new via point is reached:

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/controller_terminal.png" width="600">